 Why should you participate?

 1. This program is extremely affordable with each team member enjoying up to 40 hours of instruction

 2. A fun source of wintertime activity for parents and kids alike.

 3. Everyone participates, no one sits on the bench.

-4. 3 days of Holiday Race Camp included in registration fee.
+4. Holiday Race Camp included in registration fee.

 6. Parents can be actively involved and not be just a “taxi”with free parent clinics offered during weekly practices.

 7. Kids can start skiing at a very early age & learn a skill they will enjoy throughout their entire lifetime.

 8. Ski Care Clinics – We teach you how to treat your equipment with the care & respect your investment deserves.